 Open device settings > Battery > Battery optimization > switch to the All apps list (top menu) > choose your app > activate Don’t optimize

-Open device settings > Battery > Battery Optimisation > three dots > Advanced Optimisation > Disable Deep Optimisation
+Open device settings > Battery > Battery Optimization > three dots > Advanced Optimization > Disable Deep Optimization

 Sony was the first mobile OS developer to introduce non-standard background process optimization and opened Pandora’s box.
 It is called Stamina mode and it instantly breaks all background processes and all alarms if enabled.

-Go to Settings - Battery - Three dots in the top right corner - Battery optimisation - Apps - AdGuard - uncheck
+Go to Settings - Battery - Three dots in the top right corner - Battery optimization - Apps - AdGuard - uncheck

 Wiko devices are definitely problematic in terms of non-standard background process optimizations and adjustments to the settings that need to be done to make apps work properly.